sage-code/eve/manual/concepts.md

 * [Operators](operators.md)

 ## Data types
-A data type is an abstract set or class that describe data representation.
+A data type is an abstract concept that describe data representation.

-There are 3 kind of data in EVE
+There are 3 kind of data types in EVE

-* basic type
+* basic types
-* composite type
+* composite types
-* class
+* class of object

 **syntax:**